Error Checking Tests

 Now let's try one more example question...
 This time there will be a lot more information for you to check through...

-Q3: Are the items on the left transposed correctly, if not where are the errors?
+Q3: Are the items below transposed correctly, if not where are the errors?

 Q3 Solution: This final example is a little more complicated as it introduces the idea of multiple "types", represented here as Company Name, Account Number and status, this type of question requires extra attention as there could be more than one error for each row.
 The task requires an accurate comparison of the two tables in order to detect the errors and state where they are.
 Questions that involve multiple possibilities for errors to occur may be the most useful as the error finding process closely resembles that which would be needed in day to day tasks.

 When taking an error checking test, it could be helpful to follow these guidelines:

 - Be prepared: - Prior to the assessment it is important to get a good night's sleep so that you are well rested and alert.
 Any special requirements such as large text should have been made clear to those providing the test.

 - Remain calm: - It is important not to panic, as you are more likely to miss details when anxious especially during timed tasks.
 Try to relax using deep breathing exercises.

 - Read the instructions: - To avoid ticking the wrong boxes, ensure that you are familiar with what the task requires and that you respond in the desired manner.
 If you are not sure of something, ask.

 - Double check your answers: - It is easy to make simple mistakes when under assessment, so be sure to read through your responses.